ts756632/DataCamp_Guided_Projects/Python/Exploring the NYC Airbnb Market/README.md

  New York City (NYC), one of the most-visited cities in the world.
 As a result, there are many Airbnb listings to meet the high demand for temporary lodging for anywhere between a few nights to many months.

- In this notebook, we will take a look at the NYC Airbnb market by combining data from multiple file types like .csv, .tsv, and .xlsx.
+ In this notebook, we will take a look at the NYC Airbnb market by combining data from multiple file types like `.csv`, `.tsv`, and `.xlsx`.

 ## **Business Task**